Quick Stats

 - Upstream policy reforms deterring fossil fuel investments

-- Accelerating decarbonization and promoting renewable energy
+- Accelerating decarbonisation and promoting renewable energy

 - Climate justice work in systems and markets

-- Regranting organizations that pool resources effectively
+- Regranting organisations that pool resources effectively

 Health Equity